 Disciplinary correspondence regarding alleged violations of the Code of Conduct will be dependent on the potential sanction level.
-If the resulting sanction(s) does not rise to the level of suspension or expulsion, a Level 1 Violation, the Director of Student Development or their designee may choose to consult with the accused student verbally.
-When a violation(s) could potentially include suspension or expulsion, a Level 2 Violation, this correspondence will generally be delivered to the student via physical delivery of a paper copy.
-However, the college reserves the right to use other reasonable means to notify students, including the student's BRTC Email account or the most current address listed with the Registrar's Office.
+If the resulting sanction(s) does not rise to the level of suspension or expulsion, a Level 1 Violation, the Director of Student Development or their designee will schedule an informal student conduct proceeding with the accused student.
+When a violation(s) could potentially include suspension or expulsion, a Level 2 Violation, initial disciplinary correspondence will generally be delivered to the student via physical delivery of a paper copy.
+The college reserves the right to use other reasonable means to notify students, including the student's BRTC Email account or the most current address listed with the Registrar's Office.
 Students involved with a College disciplinary matter are responsible for checking their college email account on a regular basis.